trevorstephens/gplearn/doc/intro.rst

       default), and
     - 'spearman' for Spearman's rank-order correlation coefficient.

-If you have any requests for additional metrics to optimize, let me know through the bug tracker and I'll do what I can to include popular ones in the next release.
+.. currentmodule:: gplearn

+You can also set up your own fitness measures by using the :func:`fitness.make_fitness` factory function which will create a gp-compatible fitness function that can be used to evaluate your programs.
+See :ref:`advanced use here <advanced>`.

 Evaluating the fitness of all the programs in a population is probably the most expensive part of GP.
-In gplearn, you can parallelize this computation by using the ``n_jobs`` parameter to choose how many cores should work on it at once.
+In ``gplearn``, you can parallelize this computation by using the ``n_jobs`` parameter to choose how many cores should work on it at once.
 If your dataset is small, the overhead of splitting the work over several cores is probably more than the benefit of the reduced work per core.
 This is because the work is parallelized per generation, so use this only if your dataset is large and the fitness calculation takes a long time.

 Closure
 -------